Table of Contents

-Unlike a point of sale (POS) system, Payoneer does not let you directly charge customers.
+Unlike Payoneer alternatives with a point of sale (POS) system, Payoneer does not let you directly charge customers.
 Instead, a business requests payment through the platform or waits for the customer to initiate payment.

 Payoneer gives you the ability to directly withdraw funds with a debit card, as well as send and receive funds domestically and internationally (including a local bank transfer and cross-border payments).

-The payment platform immediately connects companies with customers for e-commerce and online payments.
+The payment platform immediately connects seller accounts with customers for e-commerce and online payments.
 Businesses can send direct payment requests or invoices to customers, who then have the option to pay online via a credit card or bank account.

 Payoneer supports these currencies: